DPIRD-DMA/OmniCloudMask/README.md

 pred_mask = predict_from_array(input_array)
 ```

-### Predict from Load Function
+### Predict from load function

-To predict cloud and cloud shadow masks for a list of Sentinel-2 scenes, predictions are saved to disk along side the inputs as geotiffs, a list of predictions file paths is returned:
+To predict cloud and cloud shadow masks for a list of Sentinel-2 scenes, predictions are saved to disk along side the inputs as geotiffs, a list of prediction file paths is returned:

+#### Sentinel-2
 ```python
 from pathlib import Path
 from omnicloudmask import predict_from_load_func, load_s2,